 - Lymphatic vessels

 - Lymph nodes

 - Related diagrams and images

 The lymphatic system begins with the lymphatic capillary meshwork that collects the excessive fluid from the tissues.

 The lymph travels from the tissues through larger lymph vessels until it reaches its destination point; the bloodstream.
 On the way, it traverses lymphoid organs filled with immune cells that monitor if there are any pathogens in the incoming lymph.

-Start with the lymphatic system with our quiz.
+Start with the lymphatic system with our learning materials.

 Lymph is a clear, yellowish fluid present in most tissues of the body.
 It is created as a result of the filtration of the plasma.
 The plasma from the blood diffuses through the porous capillary wall into the tissues to deliver nutrients.
 After feeding the hungry cells on the periphery, the majority of fluid gets reabsorbed back into the blood vessels, while around 10% of the fluid stays in the tissue.
 That amount of residual fluid in the tissues is called the interstitial fluid.
 When the interstitial fluid gets absorbed into the lymphatic capillaries it becomes the lymph.